If you're an older adult struggling to get a good night's sleep, read How to Sleep Well as You Age

 Anxiety and depression: Two of the most common causes of chronic insomnia

 Most people suffering from an anxiety disorder or depression have trouble sleeping.
 What’s more, the sleep deprivation can make the symptoms of anxiety or depression worse.
-If your insomnia is caused by anxiety or depression, treating the underlying psychological issue is the key to the cure.
+Treating the underlying psychological issue is the key to curing insomnia.

 Using a sleep diary to identify insomnia-inducing habits